Robust Confidence Intervals for a Binomial Proportion: Local Optimality and Adaptivity: Introduction

 our goal is to construct a robust confidence interval that contains the model parameter $p$ with probability at least $1-\alpha$.
-The setting (\ref{eq:Binomial}) is known as Huber's contamination model \citep{huber1964robust}, where the contamination distribution $Q$ does not have any assumption.
+The setting (\ref{eq:Binomial}) is known as Huber's contamination model \citep{huber1964robust}, where no assumptions are imposed on the contamination distribution $Q$.
 Roughly speaking, an $\epsilon$ fraction of the samples can take arbitrary values.

 Unlike the classical setting without outliers, the difficulty of the problem under (\ref{eq:Binomial}) critically depends on whether the contamination proportion $\epsilon$ is known.
 With the knowledge of $\epsilon$, a valid confidence interval can be directly constructed from a high-probability estimation error bound.
-To be specific, one can first construct a robust estimator $\wh{p}$ that achieves the following locally minimax error rate,\footnote{To the best of our knowledge, the minimax rate of estimating $p$ under (\ref{eq:Binomial}) is unknown.
+To be specific, one can first construct a robust estimator $\wh{p}$ that achieves the following local minimax error rate,\footnote{To the best of our knowledge, the minimax rate of estimating $p$ under (\ref{eq:Binomial}) was previously unknown.
 We characterize the rate in Theorem \ref{thm:est}.}

 Then, a confidence interval can be obtained by directly inverting the error bound (\ref{eq:CI<-er}).